grapestone5321/Kaggle-Courses-Python/README.md

 he indented block of code following the ***:*** is run when the function is called.

+return is another keyword uniquely associated with functions.

+When Python encounters a return statement, it exits the function immediately, and passes the value on the right hand side to the calling context.

 - Docstrings

 The docstring is a triple-quoted string (which may span multiple lines) that comes immediately after the header of a function.